SublimeText/InactivePanes/README.md

 ### Known Issues

-- When opening the same file in two groups (with command palette or by cloning it) both of the views will be marked as active.
-This is because there is no way to assign different color schemes to these view's since they share the same settings.
+- When opening the same file in two groups (with command palette or by cloning it), both of the views will be marked as inactive.
+This is caused by an underlying Sublime Text bug (https://github.com/SublimeTextIssues/Core/issues/731) and can be worked around by **restarting Sublime Text** after cloning.

 ## About